goeiebook/creativelab/README.md

 ![the snippets panel][snippets]

 At this point we have a lot of power.
 We can write a script and execute it with a simple Right-click->Run.
 Much more efficient.
-And, with efficency came excess.
+Now the experiments led to huge blocks of code, generating arrays of shapes and colors.
+It was excessive and messy, but I was quite proud of the result.
+The pattern is regular, but in fact I did not really know how I had made it.

 ![what a mess][mess]

 ---

-The next day I passed the tree that had caught the boomerang.
+The next day I passed the tree that caught the boomerang.
 The boomerang was gone.
 But now there was a basketball up there.

 ![boomerang replacement][basketball]

+What a great little story, with humor and all.
+This aspect of experience is amazing to me, because of how automatically stories unfold.
+Thinking about this, I bounced my white rubber ball along the sidewalk.
+The basketball was unexpected, and now I began to wonder what would happen to it tomorrow.
+With a bit of luck the story will become even better.
+And so I continued to another coffee shop, boucing my white rubber ball along the way.

 ---